Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

 Both spin models proposed above are reminiscent of the spin structure of the parent compound \ce{La$_2$CuO$_4$} \cite{Vaknin1987} and in oxygen-doped LCO \cite{Lee1999}.
-One approach to further verify the two models is to measure the $L$-dependence of the SDW intensity as in Ref.~\cite{Lee1999}.
-As an alternate approach, we implement a strategy to distinguish these two models by going to higher Brillouin zones within the $(HK0)$ geometry.
-As shown in Fig.~\ref{fig:2}(d) near the [0.5,1.5,0] position, since the wave vector $\mathbf{Q}$ no longer coincides with the spin directions, peaks from four domains should all contribute to the neutron scattering.
-However, if the 3D stacking model is correct, then peaks from the orange and green domains would be forbidden as drawn in Fig.~\ref{fig:2}(b).
-Figure~\ref{fig:2}(e) demonstrates that the measured peak profiles clearly deviate from the expectations for the 3D stacking model.
-Therefore, the second model with spins aligned along the orthorhombic $\vec{b}_{o}$-axis should be preferred.
-Indeed, the fits based on this ``spin $\parallel \vec{b}_{o}$ model'' gives much better results as shown in Fig.~\ref{fig:2}(f).
-Moreover, by co-fitting with the SDW peak near [0.5,0.5,0], we can extract the interlayer correlation length and the populations of stripe ordered phases \cite{SI}.
-Using a finite-size domain analysis \cite{x-ray,SI}, the interlayer correlation length is determined to be $7(1)$~\AA{}, corresponding to a slight modulation of intensities by $(20\pm15)\%$ along $L$.
+To further distinguish the two models, one approach is to measure the $L$-dependence of the \gls*{SDW} intensity as in Ref.~\cite{Lee1999}.
+However, this method involves switching sample scattering geometry.
+As an alternate approach, we implement a strategy to distinguish these two models by going to higher Brillouin zones within the same $(HK0)$ geometry.
+As shown in Fig.~\ref{fig:2}\textbf{d} near the (0.5,1.5,0) position, since the wave vector $\mathbf{Q}$ no longer coincides with the spin directions, peaks from four domains should all contribute to the neutron scattering.
+However, if the 3D stacking model is correct, then peaks from the orange and green domains would be forbidden as drawn in Fig.~\ref{fig:2}\textbf{b}.
+Figure~\ref{fig:2}\textbf{e} demonstrates that the measured peak profiles clearly deviate from the expectations for the 3D stacking model.
+Therefore, the second model with spins aligned along the orthorhombic $\mathbf{b}_{\rm o}$-axis should be preferred.
+Indeed, the fits based on this ``spin $\parallel \mathbf{b}_{\rm o}$ model'' gives significantly improved agreement as shown in Fig.~\ref{fig:2}\textbf{f}.
+Moreover, by co-fitting with the \gls*{SDW} peaks near (0.5,0.5,0), we can further quantify the interlayer correlation length and the volume fractions of stripe ordered phases (see Supplementary Note 2).
+Using a finite-size domain analysis \cite{x-ray}, the interlayer correlation length is determined to be $7(1)$~\AA{}, corresponding to a slight modulation of intensities by $(20\pm15)\%$ along $L$.